scifir/scifir-units/TO-DO.md

 // TODO: inside scalar_unit explain how basic unit work
 // TODO: inside vector_unit classes explain how basic units of vector_unit classes work
 // TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
+// TODO: add the symbol of pi in the README.md file with the things to memorize

 // TODO: desactivate the search engine in the doxyfile for the doxyfile of development, not the doxyfile of github pages
 // TODO: maybe use two different files Doxyfile, one for master and one for gh-pages